 S&R Sawmills | D-Mill Urgent Bank Stabilization

-In October 2022, S&R Sawmills submitted a request to extend the expiry date of project PER No. 21-061.
+In December 2022, amendment PER No. 21-061-02 was issued to S&R Sawmills.
+The amendment approved the request to extend the expiry date of project PER No. 21-061.
 The request is to extend the expiry date of S&R Sawmills – D-Mill Urgent Bank Stabilization located at 19791 101 Avenue, Langley, British Columbia on federal lands and waters managed by the Vancouver Fraser Port Authority.

-Fraser River Pile & Dredge (GP) Inc. (FRPD), working on behalf of S&R Sawmills, proposes to extend the validity of Project Permit PER No. 21-061-01 to February 28, 2024.
+Fraser River Pile & Dredge (GP) Inc. (FRPD), working on behalf of S&R Sawmills, proposes to extend the validity of Project Permit PER No. 21-061 to February 28, 2024.
 Due to scheduling conflicts and a shortage of marine equipment, they anticipate the project will not occur this year before the permit expiry date.
-This extension would also allow the contractor to work within next year’s least-risk work window for the Fraser River Estuary, between June 16 to February 28.
-There are no changes to construction activities or the scope of the work outlined in the approved permit (available here).
+This extension also allows the contractor to work within next year’s least-risk work window for the Fraser River Estuary, between June 16 to February 28.
+There are no changes to construction activities or the scope of the work outlined in the approved permit.

 On November 30, 2021, a project permit was issued to S&R Sawmills (the Applicant) to install a sheet pile wall at 19791 101 Avenue in Langley, B.C., on federal lands and waters managed by the Vancouver Fraser Port Authority.